vedanthv/data-engineering-portfolio/realtime-fleet-monitoring-analytics/README.md

 A real-time analytics pipeline for vehicle telemetry, driver scoring, alerts, trip intelligence, and operational dashboards.

-This project demonstrates how to build a production-grade fleet intelligence system using modern streaming technologies such as Apache Flink, Kafka/Redpanda, ClickHouse, Docker, and FastAPI.
+This project demonstrates how to build a production-grade fleet intelligence system using modern streaming technologies such as Apache Flink, Kafka/Redpanda, ClickHouse, Docker, and Kubernetes.

 It captures raw telemetry from vehicles, processes it in real time, detects risky behaviors, computes trip/session analytics, raises alerts, and exposes the results via APIs and dashboards.